Sector outlook: what to expect in higher education in 2025

 The outlook for higher education presents two possible scenarios

-As the first quarter of this century comes to an end, all eyes are on Trump’s Inauguration Day that will set the tone for things to come.
-Outside of the US, the sector is under similar pressures to reform: the UK is under government mandate to improve efficiency.
+As the first quarter of this century comes to an end, higher education will see more reform and transformation.
+In the US, the new government promised some radical changes for the sector.
+In the UK, the government is expected to announce a new reform agenda for universities, focused on efficiency.
 Australia is starting a new academic year with uncertainty over international enrolments, after offshore student visa applications fell by 40%, even though the student cap bill was rejected in Parliament.
+And more reforms are still to come, following the Universities Accord.
 Canada is in a similar boat when it comes to income from international students, as the temporary cap enters its last year, with more changes expected to be announced later this year.

-There is some hope of stability for the sector, at least according to Moody’s, the more optimistic of the three rating agencies that cast projections of the sector at the end of 2024.
+Despite some of the negative headlines in the media, the sector is optimistic about its future in line with Moody’s, the more optimistic of the three rating agencies that cast projections of the sector at the end of 2024.

 Stability is a relative term in the current environment, meaning more of what we experienced last year: